munificent/game-programming-patterns/book/data-locality.markdown

 ## Design Decisions

-This pattern is really about a mindset: it's getting you to think about where your data is in memory as a critical piece of your game's performance story.
+This pattern is really about a mindset: it's getting you to think about your data's arrangement in memory as a key part of your game's performance story.
 The actual concrete design space is wide open.
-You can let <span name="dod">data locality</span> affect your whole design philosophy, or maybe it's just a localized pattern you apply to a few critical data structures.
+You can let <span name="dod">data locality</span> affect your whole design philosophy, or maybe it's just a localized pattern you apply to a few core data structures.

-The biggest question you'll need to answer is when and where you apply this pattern.
-But here's a couple specific ones that may come up.
+The biggest question you'll need to answer is when and where you apply this pattern, but here are a couple of specific ones that may come up.

 <aside name="dod">